 - Employees agree on a fundraising goal they want to reach by a certain date.

-- In the process of trying to achieve that fundraising goal (which includes reaching out to their personal networks for donations), the dedication in each employee shows.
+- In the process of trying to achieve that fundraising goal (which includes reaching out to their personal networks for donations), the dedication of each employee shows.

 - This shared value of dedication naturally becomes the glue that further bonds these employees together.